Classic Fish Pie Recipe

 Potato mash

-• Bring water to the boil and add potatoes.
+• Bring a pan of water to the boil and add potatoes.
 Simmer until tender.

 • Once cooked, drain and mash with milk until smooth.
-Add salt and pepper to taste.
+Season with salt and pepper to taste.

 Fish pie

 • Heat oil in a pan.
-Add flour shortly after, followed by spring onions, red onion, and leeks.
-Heat gently and cook for 5-10 minutes.
-The vegetables should be soft, and the onions almost translucent.
+Add the spring onions, red onion, and leeks and cook gently for 5-10 minutes until soft and almost translucent.

-• Remove from the heat and add mixed fish, English mustard, chives, petits pois, and sweetcorn.
+• Remove from the heat and stir in the mixed fish, English mustard, chives, petits pois, and sweetcorn.

-• Place in an ovenproof dish and spoon potato mash on top.
+• Transfer to an ovenproof dish and spoon the mashed potato evenly over the top.

 Topping and garnish